 Spa Couples Massage and Pamper

-For part two of our couples treat we were led to a treatment room where calming music was softly playing and two massage beds were prepared for us.
-We were given a few minutes to get ourselves ready for the massage beds.
-Face down on the bed covered with towels.
-The full body massages were great.
-I very slightly regret choosing hard when I was asked how much pressure I prefer, but on the bright side, every possible kink and knot in every muscle of my body has been massaged out and away.
+We are led to a treatment room where calm music softly plays and two heavenly massage beds await us.
+The full body massages that followed were great.
+I very slightly regret choosing hard this time when I was asked how much pressure I prefer, but on the bright side, every possible kink and knot in every muscle of my body has been massaged out and away.
 A lovely experience overall.